eugenia1984/english/glossary.md

 - **requirements** are things that are needed.
 Like when you have a list of things you must do for a project.
 For example, `The project has several key requirements` refers to essential tasks or conditions for the project.

+- **Routine** refers to the regular way of doing things in a particular order.
+For example, ``My morning routine includes jogging and reading the news.``

 - **run well** is used when something is functioning well or is successful.

 ---